Adityashar/Project1-ChatBot/citibot/data/nlu.md

 ## intent:help_payment_successful
 - how can i know payment is processed
-- by what means can i know payment status
 - how should i know payment is successful
 - will i receive email to notify about payment
-- will i get mail to tell about status of payment
+- will i get mail to tell about success of payment
 - mail briefing the success of the payment

 ## intent:help_get_id